Laura-Sierra/TreeDomPy/README.md

 1. gbk_multi.fasta: fasta file from your gbk(s).
 2. blast_hits.tsv: blast results with your preferences of identity and coverage.
 3. blast_hits.fasta: fasta of the hits.
 4. domains_hits.txt: hits domains and its explanation.
-We strongly recommend to open this file with Visual Studio Code.
-Because when the names of the domains are too large, in regular editors the table looks awful.
+We strongly recommend to open this file with Visual Studio Code, because when the names of the domains are too large, in regular editors the table looks awful.
 5. muscle_results.fasta: hits alignment with muscle.
 6. tree.nwx: NJ-tree.